Håkan Nesser: Early life

 Håkan Nesser was born and grew up in Kumla, Örebro County.
 His first novel was published in 1988.
 He worked as a teacher in Uppsala until 1998 when he became a full-time author.
 In August 2006, Håkan Nesser and his wife Elke (a psychiatrist) moved to Greenwich Village in New York.
 A few years later, they moved to London since it was easier for his wife to find work there.
-They now live in Stockholm on the island Furillen in the Baltic Sea.
+They now live in Furillen on the island Gotland in the Baltic Sea.

 Criminal conviction

-On June 14, 2024, Håkan Nesser was sentenced by the Svea Court of Appeal to one year and six months in prison for three counts of aggravated tax evasion.
+On 14 June 2024, Håkan Nesser was sentenced by the Svea Court of Appeal to one year and six months in prison for three counts of aggravated tax evasion.
 In February 2025, the Supreme Court of Sweden decided to reject Nesser's request for leave to appeal.
 The crime had come to the attention of the judicial system thanks to the Paradise Papers.